MeshFEM/catamari/docs/quickstart.rst

   matrix_view(10, 20) = 42.;

-However, a typical user should not need to manually allocate and attach a data buffer and could instead use :samp:`catamari::BlasMatrix`:
+However, a typical user should not need to manually allocate and attach a data buffer and could instead use :samp:`catamari::BlasMatrix<Field>`:

 .. code-block:: cpp